validatedpatterns/docs/content/patterns/devsecops/ideas-for-customization.md

 1. `values-smart-signs.yaml`

 GitOps and DevSecOps would be used to make sure that applications would be deployed on the correct clusters.
 Some of the "clusters" might be light single-node clusters.
 Some applications be be deployed to several cluster groups.
-E.g. the application to place inofrmation on a smart sign might also be deployed to the tram cars that also have smart signs in passenger compartments or the engineers compartment.
+E.g. the application to place information on a smart sign might also be deployed to the tram cars that also have smart signs in passenger compartments or the engineers compartment.